Itscasca/itscasca/README.md

 --
 **BFYI**

-♥ I'm introverted, so sorry if I come off a little awkward at first.
-The more I get to know you, the more comfortable I am talking
+♥ EEven though I’m introverted, PLEASE feel free to talk to me!
+Just a heads-up I might come off a little awkward at first

 ♥ 13+ When **Befriending** Me.
 If you are below that age small interactions are fine but if you want to genuinelly get to know me be that age or above